 Future of the Painting studio

-At the moment my painting studio is a shared space in an artists' co-operative.
+At the moment my painting studio is a shared space in an amazing artists' co-operative.
 I can spend a long time here or a short time.
 Neither is necessarily better.
 I don’t go every day all the time but sometimes I have periods of going daily.

 Marshgate Lane, London, 2007